eps22/MT2020/README.md

 <br>
 The variables and dimensions names of the netCDF are contained in the netCDF metadata.
 The command ncdump -h of ncdump tool is recommended for this particular issue.
 In R, the ncdf4::nc_open() command can be useful.
 It will load the netCDF as a S4 object, with dimensions and variables saved in S4object$dim and S4object$var elements.

 Climate Data Operators, most known as CDO [https://code.mpimet.mpg.de/projects/cdo/embedded/cdo.pdf], are a useful tool for editing a netCDF.
 It will allow easy and quick modifications of units, spatial and temporal cropping on the netCDF before passing the algorithm.
 Nevertheless, the metadata of the netCDF is changed by CDO.
-Thus, if the WRF-python preprocessing is to be used, it is highly recommended to use the NCO [http://nco.sourceforge.net/nco.pdf] operators instead.
+Thus, if the WRF-python based pinterpy preprocessing tool is to be used (Code/pinterpy folder), it is highly recommended to use the NCO [http://nco.sourceforge.net/nco.pdf] operators instead.

 The name given to the output folder once the algorithm has terminated its execution is 'completed'.
 If another 'completed' folders are present in the running directory, then a number will be added to avoid overwriting.
 Output of this tool is a list object of R -*.RData*- with the found centers, which will be located inside the 'completedX' folder.

 #### System requirements

-**Python version**: Python 3.6.8 (a correct working of pinterpy interpolation with previous python versions is expected but not guaranteed). <br>
+**Python version**: Python 3.6.8 (a correct working of pinterpy interpolation tool with previous python versions is expected but not guaranteed). <br>
 **Python requested libraries**: <br>
    netCDF4 <br>
    wrf -> https://wrf-python.readthedocs.io/en/latest/ <br>